rust-lang/docs.rs/rfcs/rework-index-updates.md

 # Summary

-This RFC proposes moving away from the current model of fetching new releases to build, moving from running [crates-index-diff] in a thread to using webhooks and the [crates-index] crate.
+This RFC proposes moving away from the current model of fetching new releases to build, moving from using a timer to receiving webhooks.

 # Motivation

 While the current approach has worked well for us so far, it has some problems:

-* Running the update in a cronjob every 2 minutes is wasteful, as there is often a greater delay between two publishes.
+* Running the update in a timer every 2 minutes is wasteful, as there is often a greater delay between two publishes.
-* Running the update in a crobjob every 2 minutes adds delay to getting the documentation built if the queue is empty, as the release might potentially have to wait those extra two minutes.
+* Running the update in a timer every 2 minutes adds delay to getting the documentation built if the queue is empty, as the release might potentially have to wait those extra two minutes.
-* The approach doesn't scale, if we want to move to a setup where there is more than a single frontend server we'd have to elect which server runs the fetch.
 * The way crates-index-diff stores its state (a branch in the local repo) is fragile, as it might become out of sync causing the loss of a publish.
 * The way crates-index-diff stores its state makes it hard to move the server